itamos-ism/itamos/docs/source/index.rst

 The **ITAMOS** project (\ **I**\ ntelligent \ **T**\ echniques for **A**\ tomic and **MO**\ lecular **S**\ tudies of the interstellar medium) focuses on developing state-of-the-art numerical codes to simulate the distribution of abundances and line emissions of photodissociation regions (PDRs) in both galactic and extragalactic contexts.

+PDRs are the sites of rich chemical and physical processes, bridging the fully ionized and molecular phases of the interstellar medium (ISM).
+They play a critical role in regulating star-formation, chemical evolution, and the energy balance of galaxies.

 The emission lines of PDRs provide vital diagnostics for understanding the conditions within molecular clouds, what powers the energy in galaxies and for identifying the ISM environmental parameters in general.
 By studying PDRs we can decode the life cycle of gas and dust in galaxies, shedding new light on the star-formation process and the galaxy evolution across all epochs.